JakeWiniski/Noise-Referenced-Stability-Feature-Selection/README.md

 This project is released under the Apache License 2.0.

 The intent is to support open exploration, reproducibility, and extension of noise-referenced feature-selection workflows while preserving a permissive license structure suitable for research, education, and applied development.

+---

+## AI Use Disclosure

+This project was developed with assistance from generative AI and coding-agent tools.
+AI was used for coding, debugging, and development support; analytical design, validation, interpretation, and final decisions were performed by the author.